Ocean Imaging Sail West GreenlandJune 11 2017

 We met Edgar, Vari, Olivier and Malik at the harbour at Kangerlussuaq, and found an anchorage for the night.
 The next day we did a test sail, practiced launching the drone from the deck of Breskell, and met the last member of our crew, Dominik (a film-maker from the UK - check out his work here ).
 Finally we were set to go.

 What came next was the longest fjord in Greenland, an endlessly beautiful sail to the open sea.
-I'm not going to write too much about it, except to say that was estimated the peaks to be from 600-1000m in elevation, punctuated by a series of glaciers spilling down the valleys from the ice cap above.
+I'm not going to write too much about it, except to say that we estimated the peaks to be from 600-1000m in elevation, punctuated by a series of glaciers spilling down the valleys from the ice cap above.
 Hopefully the images will speak for themselves.

 Our first impressions of Greenland were far from what we anticipated.
 While waiting for Breskell to make it to the Kangerlussuaq harbour, Kiki, Kingsley and I rented some mountain bikes and took the 50km+ round trip on hilly gravel road to the Greenland Ice cap.
 While the ride was challenging, the sights of this massive chunk of ice was very rewarding and made the perfect location to get some flight practice in with our new drone, the splashpro 3.